Why Occam’s Razor Fails in Chronic Lyme Disease

 - Autonomic symptoms, such as rapid heart rate or dizziness

-These symptoms often fit more closely with an active infection than with unrelated explanations such as “leftover debris.”
-Avoiding chronic Lyme disease misdiagnosis requires clinicians to consider whether infection is still driving the illness.
+These symptoms may fit more closely with active infection than with isolated explanations such as “leftover debris.”

 The Risks of Getting Occam’s Razor Wrong